-Virginia could ensure local input is factored into the casino development selection process by reserving at least one seat on the dedicated selection committee for an individual representing the host locality.
+Virginia could ensure local input is factored into the casino development selection process by reserving at least one seat on the dedicated selection committee for a representative from the host locality.
 One or more individuals representing the host locality could be non-elected local officials, such as a city manager or economic development officer, to avoid political influence.
 Most of the seats on the committee could be reserved for individuals representing statewide interests who also have experience with business finance or business development.
 These individuals could serve on the committee for the selection of each casino development throughout the state.
-The seat or seats reserved for individuals representing host localities would be occupied by a different local representative for each casino development selection process.
+The seat or seats reserved for host localities' representatives would be occupied by a different local representative for each casino development selection process.